eclipse-thingweb/node-wot/README.md

 npm i @node-wot/core @node-wot/binding-http --save
 ```

-Now, you can implement your a thing as follows:
+Now, you can implement a thing as follows:

 ```JavaScript
 // server.js